-In April 2010, an individual and former stockholder of Fortinet filed a class action lawsuit against us in the Superior Court of the State of California for the County of Los Angeles alleging violation of various California Corporate Code sections and related tort claims alleging misrepresentation and breach of fiduciary duty regarding the 2009 repurchase by Fortinet of its stock while we were a privately-held company, as discussed in "Note 8-Stockholders' Equity" above.
+In April 2010, an individual, a former stockholder of Fortinet, filed a class action lawsuit against us in the Superior Court of the State of California for the County of Los Angeles alleging violation of various California Corporations Code sections and related tort claims alleging misrepresentation and breach of fiduciary duty regarding the 2009 repurchase by Fortinet of shares of its stock while we were a privately-held company.
+In September 2010, the Court granted our motion to transfer the case to the California Superior Court for Santa Clara County and the plaintiff has filed an amended complaint in the Superior Court to add individual defendants, among other amendments.

 In addition to the above matters, we are subject to other litigation in the ordinary course of business.
 The results of legal proceedings cannot be predicted with certainty.
 If we do not prevail in any of these legal matters, our operating results may be materially affected.
-At this time, we are unable to estimate the financial impact these actions will likely have on the company.
+At this time, we are unable to estimate the financial impact these actions will likely have on us.